 In the final two lines, or concluding couplet, the speaker resolves her description and requests of Singapore by stating that “she,” a reference to both the country and the “keris,” or sword, is “unsheathed.”
 It is no longer hiding from its potential or discussing its beauty.
 It has arisen from the ocean to become part of the world.

-In the last line the sword is said to “scatter / five stars in the red tapestry of your sky.”
-This is a very clear references to the five stars on the flag of Singapore and how they are metaphorical spreading out into more lands, fields of production, ways of living and means of survival.
+In the last line, the sword is said to “scatter / five stars in the red tapestry of your sky.”
+This is a very clear reference to the five stars on the flag of Singapore and how they are metaphorical spreading out into more lands, fields of production, ways of living and means of survival.